stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

      * which foundational framework is being used,
      * approximate values for `Expressive_power(m)`, `Consistency_risk(m)`, `Practice_alignment(m)`, `Plurality_pressure(m)`.

    * Interface:

-     * Input: embeddings of current conversation or proof state.
+     * Input: embeddings of the current conversation or proof state.
-     * Output: discrete foundation label plus continuous scores.
+     * Output: a discrete foundation label plus continuous scores for the observables.

 2. `FoundationTensionMonitor`

-   * Role: given the outputs of FoundationProfileHead, computes approximate `DeltaS_found(m)` and exposes it as a diagnostic signal.
+   * Role: given the outputs of `FoundationProfileHead`, computes approximate `DeltaS_found(m)` and exposes it as a diagnostic signal.
    * Interface:

      * Input: foundation profile summary.
-     * Output: scalar tension and optional decomposition into consistency, practice, and plurality components.
+     * Output: scalar tension on the TU tension scale and an optional decomposition into consistency, practice, and plurality components.

 3. `FoundationBridgeModule`